Gregorios of Parumala: Metropolitan

 In his bishopric, in the Niranam Diocese, Gregorios established various churches and was the motivator to establish schools in different parts of Malankara.
 In the late 1890s, many educational institutions were started by the Malankara Church under the initiative and guidance of him and Joseph Mar Dionysius.
 Examples of these include St. Thomas School at Mulanthuruthy, St. Ignatius School at Kunnamkulam, and the Syrian English School (now known as MGM High School) at Thiruvalla.

-Following the death of fellow metropolitans (bishops), the administration of Thumpamon and Kollam dioceses also passed to him.
+Following the death of fellow metropolitans (bishops), the administration of Thumpamon and Kollam dioceses was also passed down to him.
 In 1887, the first block of the Parumala Seminary was consecrated.

 By 1895, Gregorios had made Parumala his main spiritual centre.
-The church that he founded there in that year was consecrated in the names of St. Peter and St. Paul.
+The church that he founded there in that year was consecrated to Saint Peter and Saint Paul.
 He would wake at 4 am to pray the Shehimo prayers and he fasted on Wednesday and Fridays, as well as during Lent.

 Geevarghese visited Jerusalem in 1895.
-He visited almost all the important places of Christendom and led the Passion Week services at Syrian Orthodox Church in the Holy City with accompanied members Geevarghese Dionysius of Vattasseril, Kochuparambil Paulose Koorilos and Sleeba Osthathios (Later Patriarchal Delegate of Malankara) led as guide.
+He visited almost all the important places of Christendom and led the Passion Week services at Syrian Orthodox Church in the Holy City with accompanied members Geevarghese Mar Dionysius of Vattasseril, Kochuparambil Paulose Mar Koorilos and Sleeba Mar Osthatheos (Later Patriarchal Delegate of Malankara) led as guide.
 On his return, he collected a certain amount from all the Parishes in Malankara and sent a Silver Cross as offering to the Holy church in Jerusalem.

+Spiritual interventions

+In the 1890s, Gregorios of Parumala visited Mazhuvannoor near Kolenchery and stayed there for a period of time.

+Local traditions link his visit to events such as efforts to protect the paddy fields of Njeriyamkuzhi Paadam from pest infestations and a prophecy concerning the Periyar River, which later became a key source of irrigation for the region through the Periyar Valley High Level Canal Project, even though the Muvattupuzha River is geographically closer.
+According to these accounts, he prayed that the river’s flow would reach the area and that the land would yield “a hundred, sixty, and thirtyfold harvest.”